-Two standards are playing a big role in automotive software development today, MISRA and ISO 26262.
+Two standards play a big role in automotive software development today, MISRA and ISO 26262, with another one gaining ground: AUTOSAR.
 Even though most developers recognize the names, they’re often reluctant to build these standards into their day-to-day lives, hoping someone else will worry about them.
-Since these standards are becoming mandatory for almost any automotive supplier, it’s important to understand the intent behind them – and how static code analysis fits them easily into day-to-day development activities.
+Since these standards are mandatory for many automotive suppliers, it’s important to understand the intent behind them – and how static code analysis fits compliance testing into day-to-day development activities.

-MISRA C rule 19.1: All #include directives in a file shall only be preceded by other preprocessor directives or comments.<br />
+MISRA C rule 20.1: #include directives should only be preceded by preprocessor directives or comments

 to checks for potentially dangerous issues:

 MISRA C rule 9.1: The value of an object with automatic storage duration shall not be read before it has been set